-Total revenues were RMB2.1 billion in 2009, an increase of 34% over RMB1.6 billion in 2008.
-This revenues growth was principally driven by the substantial volume growth in hotel room nights sold and air tickets sold in 2009.
+Total revenues were RMB3.1 billion in 2010, an increase of 44% over RMB2.1 billion in 2009.
+This revenues growth was principally driven by the substantial volume growth in hotel room nights sold and air tickets sold in 2010.

 Hotel Reservation.
-Revenues from our hotel reservation business increased by 24% to RMB941 million in 2009 from RMB756 million in 2008, primarily as a result of the continued rapid growth in our hotel room nights sales volume, which was partially offset by a decrease in the average commission per room night in 2009.
-The total number of hotel room nights sold in 2009 increased by 31% from 2008.
+Revenues from our hotel reservation business increased by 36% to RMB1.3 billion in 2010 from RMB941 million in 2009, primarily as a result of the continued rapid growth in our hotel room nights sales volume and the increase in the average commission per room night in 2010.
+The total number of hotel room nights sold in 2010 increased by 31% from 2009.

 Air-Ticketing.
-Revenues from our air-ticketing business increased by 35% to RMB868 million in 2009 from RMB645 million in 2008, primarily due to strong growth of air tickets sales volume as we continued to significantly expand our air ticketing capabilities, which was partially offset by a decrease in the average commission per airline ticket sold in 2009.
-The total number of air tickets sold in 2009 increased by 30% from 2008.
+Revenues from our air-ticketing business increased by 39% to RMB1.2 billion in 2010 from RMB868 million in 2009, primarily due to strong growth of air tickets sales volume as we continued to significantly expand our air ticketing capabilities and the increase in the average commission per airline ticket sold in 2010.
+The total number of air tickets sold in 2010 increased by 28% from 2009.

 Packaged-tour.
-Packaged-tour revenues increased by 61% to RMB176 million in 2009 from RMB109 million in 2008, primarily due to the continued growth of our packaged-tour business product and service offerings.
+Packaged-tour revenues increased by 116% to RMB380 million in 2010 from RMB176 million in 2009, primarily due to the continued growth of our packaged-tour business product and service offerings and the contribution of HKWOT (BVI) Limited after being acquired by us in May 2010.

 Corporate Travel.
-Corporate travel revenues increased by 48% to RMB83 million in 2009 from RMB56 million in 2008, primarily due to the increased corporate travel demand from our corporate clients.
+Corporate travel revenues increased by 56% to RMB130 million in 2010 from RMB83 million in 2009, primarily due to the increased corporate travel demand from our corporate clients.

 Other businesses.
-Revenues from other businesses increased by 151% to RMB54 million in 2009 from RMB22 million in 2008, primarily due to the consolidation of the results of operations of Software Hotel Information since late 2008 and the increased sales of aviation casualty insurance and advertising services.
+Revenues from other businesses increased by 32% to RMB72 million in 2010 from RMB54 million in 2009, primarily due to the consolidation of the results of operations of ezTrayel since April 2009 and Wing On Trayel since May 2010, and the increased revenues from advertising services.